×

 Treatment for dry, irritated eyes focuses on relieving symptoms and addressing the underlying causes.
 Over-the-counter artificial tears or lubricating eye drops can provide immediate relief by supplementing natural tears.
 For more persistent cases, prescription medications like cyclosporine (Restasis) or lifitegrast (Xiidra) may help increase tear production and reduce inflammation.
 Environmental modifications, such as using a humidifier, taking breaks during screen time, and wearing sunglasses to protect against wind, can also alleviate symptoms.
 In severe cases, procedures like punctal plugs, which block tear drainage, may be recommended to maintain eye moisture.
 Consulting an eye care professional is important for a proper diagnosis and tailored treatment plan.

-- Minimally Invasive Knee Replacement Specialist in Calistoga
+- Hip And Knee Replacement Specialist in Calistoga

 - Obesity Pharmacotherapy (Medication Management) in Calistoga